 - Scenarios provide the means to assess the capabilities associated with the mission area.
-We cannot declare whether or not the DOD has a capability without testing it against real enemies with real objectives, forces, and geography.
+We cannot declare whether or not the DoD has a capability without testing it against real enemies with real objectives, forces, and geography.
 Otherwise, anyone could simply assert the presence or absence of a capability without providing any proof. - Scenarios provide a way to connect the assessment topic to the existing strategic guidance.
 A few years ago, many analysts were claiming their products were capabilities-based because they posited imaginary enemies operating in synthesized environments (e.g., assisting in the defense of Puceland from an invasion by the evil Mauvians).
 While such artificiality provided some degree of scenario agnosticism, imaginary forces, objectives, and geography had to be specified.
 Worse, since these warring factions didn't actually exist, there was no way to connect them to very specific strategic guidance on achieving aims in the real world. - Scenarios provide a way to test the concept against the breadth of the defense strategy.
 The original aim of the capabilities-based approach was to broaden our strategic perspective by considering a wider range of military situations.
 By choosing a good scenario sample, you can assess the concept against a wide range of relevant situations and comment on its overall applicability.
-Also, your assessment will be insured against sudden swings in priorities (e.g., the shift to the Global War on Terror after September 11, 2001). - Scenarios provide the spectrum of conditions for the FAA.
+Also, your assessment will be insured against sudden swings in priorities (e.g., the shift to the Global War on Terror after September 11, 2001). - Scenarios provide the spectrum of conditions to be considered.
 Scenarios yield a range of enemies, environments, and access challenges, all of which constitute conditions.

-While it is crucial to choose the range of scenarios wisely, scenario selection is less difficult than you might think.
-For example, the current defense strategy divides all future security challenges into four categories:
+Scenario selection is less difficult than you might think.
+For example, the 2005 National Defense Strategy divided all future security challenges into four categories:

-• traditional challenges are posed by states employing recognized military capabilities and forces in well-understood forms of military competition and conflict;
+- traditional challenges are posed by states employing recognized military capabilities and forces in well-understood forms of military competition and conflict; - irregular challenges come from those employing unconventional methods to counter the traditional advantages of stronger opponents; - catastrophic challenges involve the acquisition, possession, and use of (weapons of mass destruction (WMD) or methods producing WMD like effects; and

-- irregular challenges come from those employing unconventional methods to counter the traditional advantages of stronger opponents; - catastrophic challenges involve the acquisition, possession, and use of (weapons of mass destruction (WMD) or methods producing WMD like effects; and - disruptive challenges that may come from adversaries who develop and use breakthrough technologies to negate current U.S. advantages in key operational domains [National Defense Strategy, 2005, p.
+• disruptive challenges that may come from adversaries who develop and use breakthrough technologies to negate current U.S. advantages in key operational domains [2005, p.
 2].

-Furthermore, all the scenarios in the DOD Analytical Agenda have been mapped to one or more of these categories.
+Furthermore, all the scenarios in the DoD Analytical Agenda have been mapped to one or more of these categories.
 So, if you choose this framework, you should pick at least four scenarios, one for each future security environment.

 This framework is not the only one available, however.
-The strategy also offers four strategic objectives:
+The 2008 edition of the National Defense Strategy describes five key strategic objectives: